* This article is part of the original Jobeet Tutorial, created by Fabien Potencier, for Symfony 1.4.

 pattern: /hello/{name}

-defaults: { _controller: IbwJobeetBundle:Default:index }
+defaults: { _controller: IbwJobeetBundle:Default:index }ibw_job:

 pattern: /